 Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for the proposal to elect directors, votes "For," "Withhold" and broker non-votes and, with respect to other proposals, votes "For" and "Against," abstentions and, if applicable, broker non-votes.
 Abstentions and broker non-votes will be counted towards the vote total for Proposal No. 2, and will have the same effect as "Against" votes.
 Abstentions will be counted towards the vote total for Proposal Nos.
-3 and 4, and will have the same effect as "Against" votes, but broker non-votes will have no effect on whether these proposals are approved.
-Abstentions and broker non-votes will not be counted towards the vote total and will have no effect for Proposal Nos.1, 5 and 6.
+3, 4, 5 and 6, and will have the same effect as "Against" votes, but broker non-votes will have no effect on whether these proposals are approved.
+Broker non-votes will not be counted towards the vote total and will have no effect for Proposal No.1.